Kathir-Kalidass/GenAI-Lab-Exercises/Week4/README.md

 # Week 4 Assignments

-# Anomaly Detection and Image Generation Projects
+# Anomaly Detection, Image Generation Projects and Text To Speech AI

 This folder contains Python scripts for anomaly detection using clustering algorithms and pipeline-based approaches for generating images with APIs and models.